At a glance

 On this internship you will observe nurses as they go about their day.
-You can choose between a public hospital, healthcare centre, children’s rehabilitation centre, or private health clinic.
+You can choose between a healthcare centre, children’s rehabilitation centre, or private health clinic.
 During your observation, you will see fascinating procedures as they happen and learn about different diseases and conditions.
 These are some of the activities you can do:

 - Shadow doctors and nurses doing their daily rounds

 - Spend time observing in a variety of departments for a diverse learning experience